lcherone/LXD-UI/README.md

 **Planned features:**

  - Finish off:
-   - snapshots create and restore,
-   - create image from container/snapshot,
+   - Create image from container/snapshot.
-   - restart containers.
  - Manage profiles.
  - Further work on per-container config, like setting max cpu, memory etc.
  - Mount local devices/disks into containers, whilst avoiding need to sudo.
- - User cloud-init scripts or an easy single click solution to deploy stuff.
+ - An easy single click solution to deploy stuff. (not cloud init, due to it not being included in `images:` images, rather use the file copy and then open a pipe and execute it)
  - Add LXD settings.
  - Add in-app docs.
  - Add app settings.